stires/the-computer-game/index.md

 ## welcome to my resource page!

-A brief overview around my plex project. if you don't want to flip through this website, here is an alternative [slideshow](https://docs.google.com/presentation/d/1ktNmEbd9dQeJD-6g_JwjVgQqjss-nwNc9yBDfUN-KW4/edit#slide=id.gfad8134eea_0_77)
+A brief overview around my plex project. if you don't want to go through this website, here is an alternative [slideshow](https://docs.google.com/presentation/d/1ktNmEbd9dQeJD-6g_JwjVgQqjss-nwNc9yBDfUN-KW4/edit#slide=id.gfad8134eea_0_77)
 ## Table of Contents:

 -- How, and Why I Chose my PLEx Topic